 As a result, Native American children have the highest dropout rates of any ethnic group in the United States.
 Recent statistics from the Bureau of Indian Affairs have noted that between 29% and 36% of all Native American students drop out of school, mostly between the 7th and 12th grades.
 These numbers are even higher in areas where the parents complain of a major lack in understanding of Native culture.
 They are confronted with a world that does not understand them or their customs, and they are enveloped in an environment of isolation and self-doubt.

 However, through each passing generation, Native Americans have been finding their voice and reclaiming their future.
 For many, the process of hope and healing has come through not only a pursuit of culture and education, but also through a passion for sports and the discipline, dedication, and drive they afford.

-Recently, Kansas Middletent, Native Hope Ambassador, took part in the Dakota Oyate Challenge.
+In 2017, a former Native Hope team member took part in the Dakota Oyate Challenge.
 Celebrating its 29th year, this annual basketball tournament brings in eight teams, both boys and girls, from around the state of South Dakota, as well as a team from Omaha, Nebraska.
 This event, along with the Lakota Nation Invitational taking place later this year, strives to attract college scouts for recruitment purposes.
 Both of these tournaments showcase players who may not have many opportunities to be seen due to the remote locations of most reservations.

-Kansas was excited to have the opportunity to participate in the Dakota Oyate Challenge as a coach for his alma mater, Lower Brule Sioux, who won the title this year giving themselves back-to-back championships.
-Recalling his experience, he expresses how proud he is that “we have educators and administrators who work together to provide this much-needed outlet for our youth.
+It was exciting to have the opportunity to participate in the Dakota Oyate Challenge as a coach for his alma mater, Lower Brule Sioux, who won the title this year giving themselves back-to-back championships.
+Recalling his experience, Kansas expressed how proud he is that “we have educators and administrators who work together to provide this much-needed outlet for our youth.
 They know our youth are the future!”